-Note: Interface Activation and Link Detection
+Note: Interface activation and link detection

 During activation of a network interface, wicked checks for a carrier and only applies the IP configuration when a link has been detected.
-If you need to apply the configuration regardless of the link status (for example, when you want to test a service listening to a certain address), you can skip link detection by adding the variable LINK\REQUIRED=no to the configuration file of the interface in /etc/sysconfig/network/ifcfg.
+If you need to apply the configuration regardless of the link status (for example, when you want to test a service listening to a certain address), you can skip link detection by adding the variable LINK_REQUIRED=no to the configuration file of the interface in /etc/sysconfig/network/ifcfg.

-Additionally, you can use the variable LINK\READY\WAIT=5 to specify the timeout for waiting for a link in seconds.
+Additionally, you can use the variable LINK_READY_WAIT=5 to specify the timeout for waiting for a link in seconds.

-For more information about the ifcfg-\ configuration files, refer to Section 13.6.2.5, "/ etc/sysconfig/network/ifcfg-\" and man 5 ifcfg.
+For more information about the ifcfg- configuration files, refer to Section 13.6.2.5, "/ etc/sysconfig/network/ifcfg-" and man 5 ifcfg.

 If you use the static address, the name servers and default gateway are not configured automatically.
-To configure name servers, proceed as described in Section 13.4.1.4, "Configuring Host Name and DNS".
-To configure a gateway, proceed as described in Section 13.4.1.5, "Configuring Routing".
+To configure name servers, proceed as described in Section 13.4.1.4, "Configuring host name and DNS".
+To configure a gateway, proceed as described in Section 13.4.1.5, "Configuring routing".

-13.4.1.2.2 Configuring Multiple Addresses
+13.4.1.2.2 Configuring multiple addresses

-One network device can have multiple IP addresses.
+A single network device can have multiple IP addresses called aliases or labels.

-Solution Note: Aliases Are a Compatibility Feature
+Note: Aliases are a compatibility feature

-These so-called aliases or labels, respectively, work with IPv4 only.
-With IPv6 they will be ignored.
-Using iproute2 network interfaces can have one or more addresses.
+Aliases or labels work with IPv4 only.
+Using iproute2 network interfaces makes it possible to have one or more addresses.

-Using YaST to set additional addresses for your network card, proceed as follows:
+To set additional addresses for your network card using YaST, proceed as follows:

 - 1. Select a card from the list of detected cards in the Overview tab of the YaST Network Settings dialog and click Edit. - 2.
 In the Address > Additional Addresses tab, click Add. - 3.
 Enter IPv4 Address Label, IP Address, and Netmask.
+Note that IP aliases must be added with the /32 netmask.
 Do not include the interface name in the alias name. - 4.
 To activate the configuration, confirm the settings.

-13.4.1.2.3 Changing the Device Name and Udev Rules
+13.4.1.2.3 Changing the device name and udev rules